kbantoec/deep_learning/README.md

 1. [Simple RNN for forecasting a sine function](https://github.com/kbantoec/deep_learning/blob/master/rnn/simple_rnn.ipynb): This notebook demonstrates the importance of doing sanity checks when building models in deep learning.
 2. [Non linear LSTM](https://github.com/kbantoec/deep_learning/blob/master/rnn/lstm_nonlinear.ipynb)
+   * In this notebook we will demystify LSTM comparing it to an AR (linear) model and a Simple RNN model.
+Throughout this notebook we are going to see that LSTMs are not magic and that they are not necessarily better at everything compared to the Simple RNN.
+These are my notes from the *"Tensorflow 2.0: Deep Learning and Artificial Intelligence"* course of Udemy.